mariajpalma/GG-NC/README.md

    •	__Resolution_matrix.txt__: This file contains a matrix processed from the matrix "Result_matrix_relabeled_allcomm.txt", where each column represents an individual and each row represents a resolution value (50 values).
 Individuals are sorted to group those belonging to the same communities and very small communities have been combined (according to the -c parameter).

-   •	__Similar_colors.txt__: Contains the color codes for the resulting communities for the similar colors option.
+   •	__Similar_colors.txt__: Contains the color codes for the resulting communities for the similar colors option, where communities that are more genetically similar to each other receive more similar colors.

    •	__alternative_colors_1.txt__: First option of alternative colors.